 Content from other production companies

 During its dalliance with the entertainment industry, AT&T signed deals with NBC to acquire the right to stream Friends and the Fresh Prince of Bel-Air.
-The BBC will bring Doctor Who, Luther, Top Gear, and the Ricky Gervais version of The Office to HBO Max.
+You’ll also find the BBC’s Doctor Who, Luther, Top Gear, and Ricky Gervais’ original version of The Office on HBO Max.
 In addition, HBO Max will be the exclusive home of Comedy Central’s South Park.

-One common complaint about HBO Now is its clunky interface.
+One common complaint about HBO Now was its clunky interface.
 HBO Max’s interface seems to be much slicker and more responsive by comparison – proving that old adage about the third time being a charm.

-The most interesting thing about HBO Max’s interface is a feature is called Recommended by Humans.
+The most interesting thing about HBO Max’s interface is a feature called Recommended by Humans.
 It lets HBO Max users create content lists and share them with the public.
-Various celebrities will provide lists of their favorite HBO Max shows and movies.
+Various celebrities provide lists of their favorite HBO Max shows and movies.
 There’s even a subdomain on HBO’s website where you can check it out.

 If HBO Now’s support site is any indication of what HBO Max’s support site will offer, you can expect above-average customer support features.
 In addition to the standard self-service ticket system and knowledge base, HBO Now offers live phone and chat support.
 The support team also answers questions via Twitter and other social networks.

 The most important part of any streaming service is its content library.
 HBO Max is very strong in that respect.
-For many, the HBO vault alone will be worth the $15/month fee.
+For many, the HBO vault alone will be worth it.
 After all, HBO helped usher in the Golden Age of Television.
-The people behind HBO continue to make great decisions in terms of content development, as evidenced by the massive success that was Game of Thrones.
-Millions pay $15/month for HBO Now, and millions more will pay for HBO Max to get Time Warner content and Max Originals.
+The people behind HBO continue to make great decisions in terms of content development, as evidenced by the massive success that was Game of Thrones and the new success of House of the Dragon.